Rufus For Real

 Corn Avocado Tomato Salad

-Oven-Roasted Spatchcock Chicken (with Alabama White Sauce for Dunking!)
+Oven-Roasted Spatchcock Chicken With Alabama White Sauce

-Modified: Nov 11, 2025 · Published: Apr 1, 2025 by Rufus · This post may contain affiliate links · 5 Comments
+Modified: Mar 6, 2026 · Published: Apr 1, 2025 by Rufus · This post may contain affiliate links · 5 Comments

 ↓ Jump to Recipe